hypo69/hypo/docs/gemini/consultant/ru/fast_api/openai.md

 #! venv/bin/python/python3.12

 """
-.. module: src.fast_api
+.. module:: src.fast_api.openai
    :platform: Windows, Unix
-	:synopsis:This module provides a FastAPI application for interacting with the OpenAI model.
+   :synopsis: This module provides a FastAPI application for interacting with the OpenAI model.
    It includes API endpoints for querying the model and training it based on provided data.
 """
 MODE = 'dev'
 import header